graylog-labs/graylog-plugin-slack/README.md

 #### Step 1: Create Slack Incoming Webhook

 Create a new Slack Incoming Webhook (`https://<organization>.slack.com/services/new/incoming-webhook`) and copy the URL it will present to you.
 It will ask you to select a Slack channel but you can override it in the plugin configuration later.

+### For Discord:

+#### Step 1: Create Discord Webhook

+For create a new Discord Webhook follow part 1 of [this guide](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to create and retrieve a webhook URL for a specific channel and copy the URL it will present to you.
+Add /slack to end of webhook url. (/webhooks/{webhook.id}/{webhook.token}/slack) and create  a "Slack alarm callback"

 ### For Mattermost: